 One of the primary east-west corridors across eastern North Carolina, U.S. 70 is a major connection between Raleigh, Smithfield, Goldsboro, Kinston, Havelock and the Port of Morehead City.

-U.S. 70 is one the primary east-west corridors across eastern North Carolina.
-It’s a major connection between Raleigh, Smithfield, Goldsboro, Kinston, Havelock and the port in Morehead City.
 This corridor is heavily used for moving freight, and is just a few miles south of the North Carolina Global TransPark.
-It also provides vital connections to two military bases located just off U.S. 70.
+It also provides vital connections to two military bases just off U.S. 70.

-The U.S. 70 Corridor is a major hurricane evacuation route and is the route many motorists take to the Crystal Coast beaches during the summer.
-Traffic volumes vary along the corridor, but are highest around Clayton and Goldsboro.
+U.S. 70 is a major hurricane evacuation route and is also the route many travelers take to the Crystal Coast beaches during the summer.
+Traffic volumes vary along the corridor but are highest around Clayton and Goldsboro.

 Project Development and Environmental Analysis

 Although the N.C.
 Department of Transportation works to minimize the number of homes and businesses displaced by a road project, it is inevitable, in many cases, that a certain amount of private property is needed.
 The following information explains right of way acquisition and answers questions about the process.